badbatch/cutoff/README.md

-The script cuts a major, minor or patch release, generates/updates the changelog, runs the pre-versioning npm script hook, updates the project version, runs the post-versioning npm script hook, commits the changes to master and then commits a new tag with the message `"Release version <version>."`.
+The script cuts a major, minor or patch release, generates/updates the changelog, runs the pre-versioning npm script hook, updates the project version, runs the post-versioning npm script hook, commits the changes to master with the message `"Release version <version>."`, and then commits a new tag with the same message.

 Include the `--preview` flag to stop the script after the post-versioning npm script hook, so no changes are committed to master.